A comprehensive eye exam is recommended for everyone. Comprehensive eye exams can uncover many eye health issues, including vision problems.

 The visual acuity test measures the distance at which your eyes can focus on far away objects.
 Visual Acuity is perhaps the test that people are most familiar with and it involves reading a chart with both eyes, then with one eye shut.

-The non-invasive cover test is done by our eye doctor in Ottawa, IL to determine whether your eyes are working together correctly, or if you have a condition such as strabismus, lazy eye or binocular vision.
+The non-invasive cover test is done by our eye doctor in to determine whether your eyes are working together correctly, or if you have a condition such as strabismus, lazy eye or binocular vision.

 We may perform an eye movement test to see how well your eyes can follow moving objects.
 In this test, the doctor will watch your eyes as you follow the trajectory of his finger moving slowly back and forth in front of your face.